 Overall responsibility for the review process rests with the Deputy Vice-Chancellor and Vice-President (Academic).

-|Type of Review||Unit of Review (Focus)||Overseen By||Managed By|
+|Type of Review||Review (Focus)||Overseen By||Managed By|

 |Academic Programs||Academic Program (Undergraduate and Postgraduate Coursework Programs)||PVC(SL)*||Learning & Quality Support|

-|Organisational Unit Reviews|
+|Academic Unit Reviews|

-|Academic Units||School (performance, management, structure, resources, facilities and plans of Academic Units).||Provost||Learning & Quality Support|
+|School and other Academic Units||School (performance, management, structure, resources, facilities and plans of Academic Units).||Provost||Learning & Quality Support|

 * Pro Vice-Chancellor (Student Learning)

-Responsibility for locally-managed reviews rests within the senior managers of Faculties/Schools (e.g. Executive Deans, Heads of School).
+Responsibility for locally-managed reviews rests with the senior managers of Faculties/Schools (e.g. Executive Deans, Heads of School).
 Such reviews are supported directly by the local academic area.
 These reviews may focus on courses, ongoing monitoring of academic programs, and other activities of an individual Faculty/School.

 Templates and information on Course Reviews are available on this website.